kntism/skills/README.md

 ## 📖 Introduction

-Welcome to the **Claude Agent Skills Collection** - your ultimate resource for enhancing Claude's capabilities with specialized skills.
+Welcome to the **Agent Skills Collection** - your ultimate resource for enhancing Claude's capabilities with specialized skills.
 This repository contains a curated collection of ready-to-use skills that extend Claude's functionality across various domains, from development and design to content creation and productivity.

 **What are Agent Skills?**
 Skills are specialized folders containing instructions, scripts, and resources that Claude can dynamically load when relevant to your task.
 They make Claude better at specific tasks like working with Excel files, following brand guidelines, debugging code, or creating beautiful designs.